 Ingredients

-- 1 big ripe mango , peeled and sliced
+- 3 ripe mangoes , peeled and sliced

 - Toasted sesame seeds for garnish (Optional)